ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Go Ethereum (Geth for short) is one of the original implementations of the Ethereum protocol.
 Currently, it is the most widespread client with the biggest user base and variety of tooling for users and developers.
 It is written in Go, fully open source and licensed under the GNU LGPL v3.

-#### Erigon {#erigon}

-Erigon, formerly known as Turbo‐Geth, is a fork of Go Ethereum oriented toward speed and disk‐space efficiency.
-Erigon is a completely re-architected implementation of Ethereum, currently written in Go but with implementations in other languages planned.
-Erigon's goal is to provide a faster, more modular, and more optimized implementation of Ethereum.
-It can perform a full archive node sync using less than 2TB of disk space, in under 3 days
 #### OpenEthereum {#openethereum}

 OpenEthereum is a fast, feature-rich and advanced CLI-based Ethereum client.
 It's built to provide the essential infrastructure for speedy and reliable services which require fast synchronisation and maximum up-time.
 OpenEthereum’s goal is to be the fastest, lightest, and most secure Ethereum client.
 It provides a clean, modular codebase for: